SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *"They WOULD, and they're GOING TO if you don't get the help you NEED."*

 Pinkie stomps her hooves on the floor and lets out a frustrated huff.
-"No they won't.
+"No, they won't.
 We've been over this a million times already!"

 "*Getting angry won't help, you're under too much pressure for that to let off steam.*"

 "I can handle the pressure!"
 Pinkie almost screams.

 *"You already put a lot on your plate, and your friends only add to it.
-If you told them, they could take some from you– help you like you help them.
+If you told them, they could take some from you – help you like you help them.
 That's what friends are for."*

 "I don't need to burden them with my problems."